 Kimberly is a five-time Emmy award winning journalist who has spent a quarter decade giving a voice to the voiceless, holding the powerful accountable, and exposing dangerous trends, scams, and products.
+She joined the Addiction Policy Forum in 2018 after serving as the APF Family Day emcee in DC, wanting to work with those impacted by addiction and help save the next family from heartbreak.

 For the last seven years at ABC7 in the Washington, DC television market, her consumer investigative reports, with a medical and scientific focus, have garnered national attention.
 She was the first journalist in the world to report on a link between breast implants and lymphoma; she exposed the dangers of powdered caffeine, and the trend of teenagers vaping in classrooms; and through DNA testing, she helped two sisters, both abandoned at birth, and never knew the other existed, find one another.